Login Free Trial

 We run a daycare, so you might expect us to push you toward daycare every time — but that is not honest advice.
 Dog walkers are a legitimate, professional service that suits certain dogs very well.
 If your dog is calm, older, or reactive, a trusted dog walker who comes to your home may be a better fit than group daycare.
 The goal is the right solution for your specific dog.

 Our recommendation: If your dog is social and you are away for a full workday, daycare will serve them far better than a 30-minute midday walk.
+PAWS is especially useful when you want both: full-day daycare and a 45-60 minute structured pack walk included.
 If your dog is a homebody or does not do well in groups, a walker is the right call.
 When in doubt, book a free trial day at PAWS — you will know within the first visit whether your dog is a daycare dog.

 Dog Daycare vs Dog Walker — Questions Answered